 If your budget has a little wiggle room, handheld shower heads that cost from $25 to $40 can deliver a combination of a high-functioning convenience and more durable construction in a wide range of styles.

 Handheld shower heads that cost over $40 generally boast sleek designs, high-quality construction materials, and advanced features.
 While you might have to shell out more for a high-end model, it should be a pleasure to use and will outlive its cheaper cousins by a long stretch.

 A. Not necessarily.
-As explained above, most modern shower heads use oxygenated water or smaller jets to produce a more forceful flow without increasing water output.
-However, if you remove the flow restrictor valve or happen to come across an older model with a flow rate that exceeds 2.5 gpm, your shower head will automatically use more water.
+As explained above, most modern showerheads use oxygenated water or smaller jets to produce a more forceful flow without increasing water output.
+However, if you remove the flow restrictor valve or happen to come across an older model with a flow rate that exceeds 2.5 gallons per minute, your showerhead will automatically use more water.